Sjeanpierre/passenger-datadog-monitor/README.md

 stop  program = "/etc/init.d/passenger-datadog-monitor stop"
 ```

-`./passenger-datadog-monitor` as root, since access to passenger-status requires root.
+You should run `passenger-datadog-monitor` as root, since access to passenger-status requires root.

-`./passenger-datadog-monitor print` for basic console output of stats, useful for debugging
+Running `passenger-datadog-monitor print` will output stats and is useful for debugging.

 [udp.rb](https://github.com/Sjeanpierre/passenger-datadog-monitor/blob/master/server/udp.rb) can be run locally when you want to see what is being received on the server side.